Rania-achour/projet-3/README.md

-the rest of the code for the creation on the company you will find it in BuildCollection.sol on aussi creer le front avec html et css des page web pour le login des user et de l'entreprise
+the rest of the code for the creation on the company you will find it in BuildCollection.sol on a aussi creer le front avec html et css des page web pour le login des user et de l'entreprise